sathishvj/awesome-gcp-certifications/readme.md

 ### Contributing
 - Please contribute to making this list really awesome, exhaustive, and up to date.
-- Contributing to this list is easy - adding the information in an issue would be the easiest.
+- Contributing to this list is easy: a pull request in this repo or you can also send me the info on [LinkedIn](https://www.linkedin.com/in/sathishvj/) or [Twitter](https://twitter.com/sathishvj).
 - Please provide details as required by that section.
 Links, author names, date published, which certification(s) does it apply to, etc.
 - For book links, preferably send a search link with the book and author name.
 (Why?
 Using an amazon.com link assumes that all readers are in one country and using one book seller.)